CV (Feb. 2020)

 - International finance

-My research interests are mainly on how financial intermediaries, such as mutual funds, banks and insurance companies, affect asset prices and real economy.
-In particular, my current research focuses on understanding 1) how mutual funds matter for the equilibrium stock returns and 2) how global bank loan supply affects real activity of firms crowded out in a small open economy.
+My research interests are mainly on how financial intermediaries, such as mutual funds, banks, and insurance companies, affect asset prices and real economy.
+In particular, my current research focuses on understanding (i) whether mutual funds on aggregate matter for the equilibrium stock returns due to fund flow and liquidity risk; and (ii) how global bank loan supply affects real activity of firms crowded out in a small open economy.

 Ph.D. in Finance, M.Res. in Finance, London Business School, 2019